EpiphanySoft/phylo/README.md

 With `File` there is hope in tracking down what has gone wrong.

+When it is time to save the data, the process looks very symmetric:

+    pkg.save(data);

+Instead of the manual alternative:

+    fs.writeFileSync(pkg, JSON.stringify(data, null, '    '), 'utf8');

-### Predefined Loaders
+### Predefined Readers

-Loaders are objects that manage options for reading and parsing files.
-The following loaders come predefined:
+Readers are objects that manage options for reading and parsing files.
+The following readers come predefined:

  - `bin` - An alias for `binary`.
  - `binary` - Reads a file as a buffer.
- - `json` - Extends the `text` loader and provides a `parse` method to deserialize JSON data.
-This uses the `json5` module to tolerate human friendly JSON.
+ - `json` - Extends the `text` reader and provides a `parse` method to deserialize JSON data.
+This uses the `[json5](https://www.npmjs.com/package/json5)` module to tolerate human friendly JSON.
- - `json:strict` - Extends `text` loader and uses strict `JSON.parse()`.
+ - `json:strict` - Extends `text` reader and uses strict `JSON.parse()`.
  - `text` - Reads a file as `utf8` encoding.
  - `txt` - An alias for `text`.